You're beginning an exciting and rewarding career; and NCCPA certification is an important step as you begin this journey.

 To learn about PANCE exam development and scoring, click here.

-Read NCCPA’s Code of Conduct for Certified and Certifying PAs, which explains the ethics and professionalism expected of all PAs seeking or holding NCCPA certification.
+NCCPA’s Code of Conduct for Board Certified and Certifying PAs and PAs with the PA-C Emeritus Designation explains the ethics and professionalism expected of all PAs seeking or holding NCCPA certification.

 Who is eligible to apply for PANCE?

-To be eligible for PANCE, you must graduate from a PA program accredited by ARC-PA.
+To be eligible for PANCE, you must graduate from an entry-level PA program accredited by ARC-PA.
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.

 LIMITATIONS ON ELIGIBILITY: THE SIX-YEARS-SIX-ATTEMPTS RULE